NREL/EnergyPlus/design/FY2020/NFP-DehumidimizerDXCoolingCoil.md

 ModeRatio is a ratio between either subcool and normal operation or reheat mode and normal operation to keep combined output with the same SHR as load SHR

-    int ModeStage = 1; // 1 Normal; 2 Subcool and Normal; 3 Reheat and Normal
+    int OperatingMode = 1; // 1 Normal; 2 Subcool and Normal; 3 Reheat and Normal

-ModeStage is a stage to show which mode is operated at the current time
+OperatingMode is a stage to show which mode is operated at the current time

         SetupOutputVariable("SubcooReheat Cooling Coil Operation Mode",
                             OutputProcessor::Unit::None,
-                            this->performance.ModeStage,
+                            this->performance.OperatingMode,
                             "System",
                             "Average",
                             this->name);